ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 {: style="text-align: center;"}

 One possible solution is to not send transit traffic through the firewall-router.
-Adding the following routes to the transit vpc ingress route table would restore it back to the pre firewall-router configuration for traffic destined to the transit test instrances:
+Adding the following routes (three zone configuration) to the transit vpc ingress route table would restore it back to the pre firewall-router configuration for traffic destined to the transit test instrances.
+Routes for three zone configuration:

 zone|destination|next_hop
 --|--|--